Jolin Tsai: Voice

 Tsai possesses a mezzo-soprano vocal range.
 Since her debut, she has received criticism for her weak singing skills, directed towards her thin voice and limited vocal range.
 Taiwanese musician Bing Wang noted that while Tsai's voice might be considered average, he acknowledged the distinctiveness of her articulation.
 Despite these critiques, she debuted after winning the singing competition held by MTV Mandarin, where one of the judges, Wawa Chen, expressed appreciation for Tsai's voice.

 Over time, Tsai's vocal performance has been noted for showing significant improvement.
 Sohu Entertainment felt that the singer's vocals and delivery had improved substantially over the years.
 Qu Er from Tencent Entertainment felt that Tsai's vocal skills have often been misinterpreted, and expressed that only a handful of singers can sustain such seamless breath control throughout an entire performance.

-Tsai has been nominated for Golden Melody Award for Best Female Mandarin Singer four times, and won the award for her 2006 album Dancing Diva.
+Tsai has been nominated for Golden Melody Award for Best Mandarin Female Singer five times, and won the award for the first time with her 2006 album Dancing Diva.
 Some people questioned whether her vocal ability was enough for Tsai to be qualified to win the award.
 In response, chief jury of the 18th Golden Melody Awards Liu Ya-wen publicly praised Tsai's singing and performance skills in Dancing Diva, and felt that the record signified the singer's transformation from merely a performer to a true vocalist.

 During the 26th Golden Melody Awards in 2015, she received ten nominations for her 2014 album, Play.
-However, she was not nominated in the Best Female Mandarin Singer category after a judge pointed out significant pitch correction in the album, which swayed the votes of other judges.
+However, she was not nominated in the Best Mandarin Female Singer category after a judge pointed out significant pitch correction in the album, which swayed the votes of other judges.
 In response to this, Tsai's manager Tom Wang dismissed the claim that Tsai had been reliant on pitch correction while recording Play.
 DJ Casey Cheng commented that he did not see an issue with pitch correction in the first place, emphasizing that "records are designed to produce unique sounds."

 In 2017, during her opening performance at the 54th Golden Horse Awards, she was off-key while singing a cover of "Tian Mi Mi" by Teresa Teng.
 As the following songs she performed were characterized by low pitches, critics believed her overall performance fell short of expectations as she usually excelled in songs with mid and high pitches.
 The performance sparked discussion and criticism, while Tsai openly acknowledged her mistakes.
+In 2026, Tsai won the Golden Melody Award for Best Mandarin Female Singer for the second time with her album Pleasure (2025).
+The jury stated that she had fully mastered and effectively utilized her vocal characteristics, demonstrating a diverse and nuanced singing technique.